-Workforce Investment Act (WIA) Youth Program
+Workforce Innovation and Opportunity Act (WIOA) Youth Program

 The Youth Program is designed to prepare Arizona’s youth to either enter post-secondary education, training or employment upon completion of their secondary education.
 The aging of Arizona’s workforce is an issue of concern and therefore this program can be an instrument toward meeting the future workforce demands.

 - Tutoring, study skills training, instruction and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized post-secondary credential;

 - Alternative secondary school services, or dropout recovery services, as appropriate;

 - Paid and unpaid work experiences that have academic and occupational education as a component of the work experience, which may include the following types of work experiences: